AACR-Cancer Research Institute Lloyd J. Old Award in Cancer Immunology

 - The AACR-Cancer Research Institute Lloyd J. Old Award in Cancer Immunology recognizes an active scientist whose outstanding and innovative research has had a major impact on the cancer field and has the potential to stimulate new directions in cancer immunology.
 All areas of cancer immunology will be considered for this award.

-- The Award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021 in Washington, DC.
+- The award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021.

 - Candidates must currently maintain an active research program, have a record of recent publications, and be able to present an award lecture at the AACR Annual Meeting 2021.